GeertBosch/square_map/README.md

 This document proposes a new general purpose data structure, named a square map, that implements an ordered map interface.
 The square map balances the benefits of a binary search tree (tree map) and a sorted vector (flat map), while avoiding their primary downsides.
-The appendix includes a C++ implementation of a square map and compares its performance against the std :: ordered_map and std
-:: flat_map standard library implementations.
+The appendix includes a C++ implementation of a square map and compares its performance against the `std::ordered_map` and `std::flat_map` standard library implementations.

 ## Motivation